murtazahussainii/murtazahussainii/README.md

+Murtaza Hussaini • he/him
+Toronto, ON • imur.hu@gmail.com • LinkedIn

-I’m Murtaza Hussaini, a recent graduate in Computer Engineering from York University, currently pursuing a Master of Engineering in Software Engineering at Ontario Tech University.
-My focus lies in full-stack development and system-level problem solving.
+Recent Computer Engineering graduate from York University, now pursuing a Master of Engineering in Software Engineering at Ontario Tech University.
+I enjoy building full-stack applications and solving technical challenges from the ground up.

-I’m passionate about building scalable and efficient solutions from scratch, combining solid backend logic with clean, intuitive front-end design.
-I have hands-on experience with JavaScript, Java, C, and Python, and I’m currently expanding my knowledge in React, Spring Boot, CI/CD pipelines, and containerized deployments.
+Skilled in JavaScript, Java, C, Python, with growing experience in React, Spring Boot, and CI/CD workflows.
+Always open to collaborating on real-world projects or contributing to open-source tools.

+When I'm not coding, you’ll find me on the soccer field or exploring new cafes.